BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > • Client-only functions will not exist on the server context.
 > • For full details and up-to-date signatures, see the code in BG3MCM's `MCMAPIMethods.lua` file.
 {.is-info}

+Starting with MCM version 1.38+, this API supports table-based arguments as a better alternative to positional arguments.
+This pattern provides several advantages:

+> • Optional parameters: Easier to skip optional parameters without placeholder nil values
+> • Future-proof: New optional parameters can be added without breaking existing code
+> • IDE support: Better autocomplete and type checking when using [MCMIdeHelpers](https://github.com/AtilioA/BG3-MCM/blob/main/MCMIdeHelpers.lua)
+{.is-success}

 #### Core API